Vladimir-Berezhnoy/Vladimir-Berezhnoy/README.md

 - 👋 Hi, I’m @Vladimir-Berezhnoy
 - 👀 I’m interested in Front-End Developing
 - 🌱 I’m currently know html, css, JS
-- 📫 How to reach me vovaberezhnoy2000@gmail.com or +380506429727 Telegram/Viber/WhatsApp
+- 📫 How to reach me vovaberezhnoy2000@gmail.com

 <!---
 Vladimir-Berezhnoy/Vladimir-Berezhnoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.